Nantes Cathedral

-Nantes Cathedral, or the Cathedral of St. Peter and St. Paul of Nantes (Cathédrale Saint-Pierre-et-Saint-Paul de Nantes), is a Roman Catholic Gothic cathedral located in Nantes, Pays de la Loire, France.
+Nantes Cathedral, or the Cathedral of St. Peter and St. Paul of Nantes (Cathédrale Saint-Pierre-et-Saint-Paul de Nantes; Iliz-veur Sant Pêr ha Sant Paol Naoned), is a Roman Catholic Gothic cathedral located in Nantes, Pays de la Loire, France.
 Construction began in 1434, on the site of a Romanesque cathedral, and took 457 years to finish in 1891.
 It has been listed since 1862 as a monument historique by the French Ministry of Culture.

 Background

 The reconstruction of the cathedral commenced in the early to mid-15th century at a time when Nantes and Brittany were commercially prosperous, initiating such large-scale architectural projects on a wide scale, partly owing to the opportunist and skilful diplomatic policy of John V, Duke of Brittany in a period of political turmoil and conflict with England.

 History

 The cathedral's foundation stone was laid on 14 April 1434, by John V, Duke of Brittany and Jean de Malestroit, Bishop of Nantes (1417–1443).
 The first architect in charge was Guillaume de Dammartin who was later replaced by Mathurin Rodier.
 The construction began with the west façade, the aisles of the nave and its lateral chapels.

 Leniaud et al. divide the building process in five phases.
 The first phase took place between c.
 1434 and c.
 1470.
 In this period the west façade and the tower bay were built, as were the south aisle of the nave with its chapels, and the south arcade pillars.
 The bases of those pillars resemble the ones of the choir of Mont-Saint-Michel, which was begun after 1444.
 The arms of Duke John, who died in 1442, were placed in the staircase to the balcony, above the ducal portal, on the south side of the southern tower bay.
 The vaults in the belfry of that tower were decorated with the arms of Bishop Guillaume de Malestroit (1443–1462).
 The triforium of the tower bay was constructed in an earlier and different style (Late Gothic Flamboyant, with a network of reticulated tracery) than the style of the nave proper.
 Bronze decoration of the central portal's doors was undertaken in 1482.

 The second phase took place from c.
 1470 to c.
 1490.
 During this time the nave, the north aisle and its chapels were built.
 They were completed by 1485 or slightly later.
 The west wall of the north transept and the north-west crossing pier, perhaps up to capital height, were also constructed in this period.